 Of course, this differs based on your intentions.
 But for a casual photographer, I believe it is important to point out that you don’t need a fancy, expensive, semi-professional piece of equipment to begin with.
 You could get by just fine with the specs of the entry-level Olympus for $500 (16 MP).

-5) What are the pros and cons of these camera brands as a whole?
+5. What are the pros and cons of these camera brands?

 You may be able to buy a used camera but I wouldn’t recommend it.
 Get a used camera ONLY if you know the person who’s selling it (i.e. a friend or family member), if you know exactly what you’re buying (model, year, warranties, price range in today’s market, etc.).